isrenato/big0nia/README.md

 redundantly re-sort data nothing in the loop ever changes.

-Complexity/performance analysis is a different lane from what general-purpose static analyzers like PHPStan or Psalm check — they focus on type safety, bug patterns, and code smells, not asymptotic complexity. big0nia is meant to run alongside them, not replace them.
+Complexity/performance analysis is a different lane from what general-purpose static analyzers - they focus on type safety, bug patterns, and code smells, not asymptotic complexity. big0nia is meant to run alongside them.

 ## The problem it finds